awsdocs/aws-freertos-docs/doc_source/userguide/dev-test-versions-afr.md

   + Released 2020\.09\.17\.
   + Internal improvements and bug fixes, including:
     + For OTA, the Disconnect And Resume test now properly uses the MQTT dataplane if MQTT is configured\.
-    + For BLE, you can now change the password of the RaspberryPi image if you so choose\.
+    + For BLE, you can now change the password of the Raspberry Pi image if you so choose\.

-## Earlier IDT versions for FreeRTOS<a name="idt-prev-versions-afr"></a>

-The following earlier versions of IDT for FreeRTOS are also supported\.

 **IDT v3\.0\.2 for FreeRTOS 202002\.00**
 + IDT for FreeRTOS: [ Linux](https://d232ctwt5kahio.cloudfront.net/freertos/devicetester_freertos_linux_3.0.2.zip)